AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ## Where to go from Here

 Read the [official Bodywork documentation](https://bodywork.readthedocs.io/en/latest/) or ask a question on the [bodywork discussion forum](https://bodywork.flarum.cloud/).

+## Discosure

+I am one of the co-founders of [Bodywork Machine Learning](https://www.bodyworkml.com)!